Ken Louko Fly Fishing(from Bug Eaters to Meat Eaters)

 The Guide’s Dilemma

 The guide’s dilemma is also the individual fly angler’s dilemma.
 The fly angler that decides to hire a guide to go fly fishing, should first be proficient with their fly casting skills.
-That means that they have mastered all the major single hand rod casts including the Pick up and Lay Down cast, Side Arm and Back Hand casts, Roll Cast, Reach Cast, and the Belgian (Elliptical) Cast.
+That means that they have mastered all the major single hand rod casts including the Pick up and Lay Down cast, Side Arm and Back Hand casts, Roll Cast, Roll Cast Pick Up, Reach Cast, and the Belgian (Elliptical) Cast.
 If fishing in saltwater or for any lake species, the Double Haul needs to be added to the list of mandatory skills to learn.
 The Double Haul is also useful while fly fishing for any river species such as trout or Smallmouth Bass.

 At an even more basic level, understanding and performing the Fly Fishers International "Five Casting Essentials" (the Casting Basics) becomes essential.